 Armenia lacks any unified and coherent waste management policy and landfill creation procedure.
 Landfills are haphazardly created lacking environmental assessments and technical oversight and guidance.
 Below are links corresponding to specific landfill studies and existing and, potential environmental concerns.
 There are 45 urban landfills and approximately 429 rural landfills in Armenia.
 None are constructed, managed and maintained to acceptable international standards.
 These pose a grave danger to the health and welfare of the Armenian people.
+For these reasons, AEN’s focus in Armenia is on improving waste management through environmental education and the construction of low-tech landfills.
+To read more about AEN’s approach, click here.

 Below are numerous links to reports, articles and studies conducted on various landfills around Armenia.
 It is by no means an exhaustive list, rather one that attempts to present a broad perspective on Armenia’s landfill problems.